planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### NATURE

 Force of personality and discerning the hearts of others.
-The Pool is used for social persuasion and melee combat, both expressions of the fire burning within.
+The Pool is used for social persuasion and forms part of the Mettle score.
 The Descriptor should describe how they interact with the world.

 **<u>Example Descriptors:</u>** *Icy smile, a raincloud with legs, still water deep currents, friendly and gregarious, grossly incandescent, etc.*